raballew/okd-the-hard-way/docs/15-network.md

 which can take several minutes.

 Configuring a layer 2 MetalLB is as simple a specifing ranges of IP addresses that can be consumed automatically.
+When configuring the range make sure it is in the subnet defined in [dhcpd.conf](/src/services/dhcpd.conf) and that it does not collide with the IP of a node.

 ```bash
 [root@services ~]# oc apply -f okd-the-hard-way/src/okd/network/metallb/configuration.yaml